Equip yourself to work as a professional interpreter and translator on this highly-respected master's, which may include a training opportunity.

 Through our extensive network of contacts we try to organise external training for students with the language services of international organisations, government departments or translation companies.
 These opportunities provide an invaluable insight into the work of professional linguists and are highly valued by employers.
 However, they are not compulsory or guaranteed.

 Our students have previously undertaken training with many organisations, including:

 - the United Nations

 - the Council of Europe

-The MA Interpreting and Translating is a highly vocational course with a worldwide reputation, and graduates have excellent employment prospects.
-While some have found rewarding jobs in smaller companies and institutions or chosen to work as freelancers, many have pursued stimulating careers as professional translators and interpreters.
+The MA Interpreting and Translating is a highly vocational course with a strong reputation.
+Some of our graduates have found rewarding jobs in smaller companies and institutions or chosen to work as freelancers, while many have pursued stimulating careers as professional translators and interpreters.

 Some examples of our recent graduates' careers include: